Is big data Big Brother?

 But the concept of big data, and the challenge of processing it, isn’t new.
 It has existed since mainframe computers came into use in the 1950s.
 The difference now is that technology is more powerful and can mine more data than ever before.

 Governments and organizations have an ever-growing big data analytics toolkit of automated computer programs, special software and algorithms at their disposal.
-They can use these tools to scan, extract and analyze huge amounts of public data from the Internet, their own internal databases and, with the permission of operators, from telephone networks.
-The market value of that data has already topped $10 billion, and PwC expects it to surpass $53 billion by 2017.
+They can use these tools to scan, extract and analyse huge amounts of public data from the Internet, their own internal databases and, with the permission of operators, from telephone networks.
+The market value of that data has already topped 10 billion US dollars (8.6 billion euros), and PwC expects it to surpass 53 billion dollars (42.5 billion euros) by 2017.

 For companies, big data has become as important as experience and intuition in the decision-making process, says John Studley, data analytics leader at PwC in Australia.